 Gina Valle, PhD speaks several languages and holds a PhD in Teacher Education & Multicultural Studies from The Ontario Institute for Studies in Education (OISE) at the University of Toronto.

 Prior to receiving her PhD, Gina earned a Masters of Education in Curriculum and Bachelor of Education (Ontario Teacher’s Certificate).

-See Gina's LinkedIn Profile.
+See Gina's LinkedIn Profile and Awards & Recognition.